Sammidysam/file-templater/README.md

 `-c` will copy a template and binding of its argument or a list of arguments to the current directory.
 This is useful for editing a template; you can copy it with `-c`, make modifications, remove it from the directory with `-r`, then add it again with `-a` and `-b`.
 Rather than when loading a template, this command will copy the template directory, not its contents, into the current directory.
+Note that the binding file will contain more code that you inputted it as, as code will be added to the binding file as you are adding it.
+See the binding section below to see what code is added.

 ## Bindings